system_architecture.md

 cross-terminal coordination

 Multiple Claude sessions can run simultaneously on the same codebase.
-A PostgreSQL database coordinates them.
+A SQLite database coordinates them.

 // Tables: